-Founded in 1867, Howard University is a private, research university that is comprised of 13 schools and colleges.
+Founded in 1867, Howard University is a private, research university that comprises 13 schools and colleges.
 Students pursue studies in more than 120 areas leading to undergraduate, graduate and professional degrees.
 The University has produced four Rhodes Scholars, 11 Truman Scholars, two Marshall Scholars, one Schwarzman Scholar, over 70 Fulbright Scholars and 22 Pickering Fellows.
 Howard produces more on-campus African-American Ph.D. recipients than any other university in the United States.

 Now, concluding over a decade of planning and legal disputes, Howard University takes a significant step forward in its pursuit to redevelop the long-vacant Bond Bread Factory and Washington Railway & Electric Company buildings, located across from Howard University Hospital.

 On May 21, 2018, the university released a shortlist of potential development partners looking to reimagine the 2.2-acre project.
 The University will maintain fee simple ownership of the property to preserve its real estate portfolio.

 “This project is a unique opportunity to have Howard University actively participate in the revitalization of our community.
 We are leveraging property that we own to generate jobs, diversify the value chain and ultimately enhance the local community experience.
 Further, we take proceeds from these kind of deals and reinvest into other campus projects,” says President Dr. Wayne A. I. Frederick.